tanyamadaan/ONDC-SRV-Specifications/api/docs/sandbox.md

 # Sandbox

 - In this sandbox environment, you can freely test your APIs.
 However, to receive successful responses, it's necessary to be subscribed to the staging registry.
-This server will require and authenticate the authorization header for verification.
+This server will require and  validate the authorization header for verification.
 Once you are subscribed to the staging registry and have developed the APIs, you can test them by providing the payload and authorization header.
 You may refer to this [document](https://github.com/ONDC-Official/developer-docs/blob/main/registry/signing-verification.md) and use the [utilities](https://github.com/ONDC-Official/reference-implementations/tree/main/utilities/signing_and_verification) to create the authorization header.
+Auth header can also be generated and validated using the signcheck navigation.
+However, it is suggested to use this only for testing.

 - Like mock server, sandbox will give you a sync as well as async response.
 You'll either get an ACK or NACK as a sync response based on schema validations applied to your provided payload and verification of authorization header.

 - If you receive a NACK sync response, it indicates there are schema errors in your payload that you need to address or the authorization header could not be verified.
-On the other hand, if you receive an ACK sync response, the asyn response will be sent back to the respective API end point hosted on your server (bap_uri or bpp_uri sent in context part).
+If you receive an ACK sync response, the async response will be sent back to the respective API end point hosted on your server (bap_uri or bpp_uri sent in context part).
 For example, if you are BAP and provided a payload for the /action API, you'll receive an async response on the corresponding /on_action API endpoint and vice versa.

 - If you are a seller NP and wants to initiate a search request from the mock server, you can do it from the 'Initiate Search Request' section in the Sandbox UI.